rparnas/ry-docs/README.md

 # Ry Docs
-A collection of reusable standards and guides for software development projects.
+Guides, notes and standards for software development.